lexbritvin/mattermost-etl-rocketchat/README.md

 ## Export RocketChat

 Export supports the following entities:

-1. Channels
-2. Direct channels
+1. Users and roles.
+Only global roles are supported
-3. Custom emoji
+2. Custom emoji
+3. Channels
-4. User uploads
+4. Direct channels
+5. Discussions are partially supported, see below
+7. User uploads.
+File storage: FileSystem and GridFS
-5. Posts with per user flag.
+8. Posts with per user flag.
 Channel pins are not supported by import specification.
-6. Replies and Reactions
+9. Replies and Reactions
-7. Discussions are partially supported, see below
-8. File storage: FileSystem and GridFS
-9. Admin roles are migrated, but only global roles are supported

 ## RocketChat exporting